SabiSasu/ECSE420/lab0/README.txt

 We also did not use 1 block as we saw on the Discussion board way after we were done coding, for both of them we calculated an appropriate amount of blocks.

+Our input images are in the Test_Images folder and our output images are in the Output_Images folder.